touchtalent/BobbleAndroidSDK/readme_intent_detection.md

 ## Setting up

 * Add and initialize BobbleSDK Core in your project.
-Refer [here](Readme.md) for steps.
+Refer [here](Readme.md#setup) for steps.
 * Add the following line to the dependencies element in your application module’s build.gradle.

-Sync your Gradle project to ensure that the dependency is downloaded by the build system.
 ```groovy
 implementation 'com.touchtalent.bobblesdk:intent-detection'
 ```

-* Sync your Gradle project to ensure that the dependency is downloaded by the build system.
+Sync your Gradle project to ensure that the dependency is downloaded by the build system.

 ## Bobble Intent Detection APIs